longturn/freeciv21/docs/Modding/Rulesets/script.rst

 In this example, we have a callback handler for the :lua:func:`Events.city_destroyed` signal that creates a Ruins extra on the site of the destroyed city.

+However, as script complexity increases, you may wish to organize your code into modules using the :lua:obj:`require` function.
+See :ref:`Advanced Scripting <script-advanced>`

 Defaults
 ========